joakimsk/docs/docs/concepts.rst

 Software architecture overview
 ------------------------------

-*Polaric-Server* is a client/server application, where users run the client-app in their web-browsers.
+*Polaric-Server* is a client/server application, where users run the client-app in their web-browsers or as smartphone apps.
 The figure below shows the most important parts of this.
 A server typically serves the *Polaric-Webapp2* (client) component which is mainly written in Javascript.
-It functions a GIS client that can browse map-layers from various sources, let the user draw featurs on the map, etc. It is based on `OpenLayers <http://www.openlayers.org>`_.
+It functions as a GIS client that can browse map-layers from various sources, let the user draw featurs on the map, etc. It is based on `OpenLayers <http://www.openlayers.org>`_.

 .. image:: img/architecture1.jpg